agiannelli/agiannelli/README.md

 ### Hi there! 👋 My name is Amanda and I am a girl who codes 👩‍💻

-I have been a strict back-end, C#.NET developer for over 10 years. 🤓

-After the birth of my first born 👶 in September 2020, I decided it was time to branch out, learn new things, and not let my impostor syndrome hold me back anymore! 💃
+I was a strict back-end, C#.NET developer for over 10 years. 🤓  After the birth of my first born 👶 in September 2020, I decided it was time to branch out, learn new things, and not let my impostor syndrome hold me back anymore! 💃

+As of June 2021, I am now a Node.js developer (wut? 🤯) at @auth0.

 ### 🔭 I’m currently working on ...

+- building my own website / blog - from scratch
 - contributing to @redwoodjs 🚀
-- building my own website / blog
-- building an app for a friend to make her job easier
+- building an app for a friend to make her job easier (when I have time!)

 ### 🌱 I’m currently learning